jackson15j/cv/craig_astill_cv.md

 * Redundancy due to lack of Company cash-flow.
 * Organised a Security Guild to raise awareness within the Engineering Team and install processes to de-risk Product decisions.
-* Co-Lead on a Customer Facing Security Squad to add functionality to the Auth Services for the Companies ML-based Financial NLP product.
+* Co-Lead on a Customer facing Security Squad to add functionality to the Auth Services for the Companies ML-based Financial NLP product.
 * Audited sections of the code-base & processes to aid collaborating with the Senior / Chief Engineers on solutions to the issues that affected the